Harchvertelol/WorldEdit-CraftScripts/MC1.6.2WE/libs/AdvertistingReadmeEngGT.txt

 This is a small library for inserting your ad into your script.

+Installation:

+Copy text from Advertisting.js file to any place of your script file after necessary import (outside functions).

+Insert the following lines at the beginning of the script:

+importPackage(Packages.java.util);
+importPackage(Packages.java.io);

 How to use:

 Created an object for the library.